Alonzo Perry

 Alonzo Thomas Perry (April 14, 1923 – October 13, 1982) was a professional baseball first baseman and pitcher in the Negro leagues and in the Mexican League.
 He played from 1940 to 1963 with several teams.

 The power hitter was indirectly responsible for the discovery of Willie Mays.
 Scouts sent to see Perry recognized the super talent of his younger teammate and signed both of them, assigning Perry to AAA ball.
 He never played an entire season at this level, and his two short stints with top level minor-league clubs were too brief to be conclusive.

 While with the Barons, Perry was a teammate of Willie Mays in the late 1940s.
 Piper Davis, the manager, had most of the players take turns watching out for the young Mays—except for Perry and Jimmy Newberry.
 "No one knew what they would get into after a game.
 They liked the ladies and they liked their beer," Mays said.

 Perry was originally a pitcher, but his strong hitting resulted in him becoming an everyday player.
-As a pitcher for the 1948 Negro American League Champion Birmingham Black Barons, the curveballer compiled a 10-2 regular-season record and a 4.73 ERA.
+As a pitcher for the 1948 Negro American League Champion Birmingham Black Barons, the curveballer compiled a 10–2 regular-season record and a 4.73 ERA.
 He was also the number one pinch hitter, and served as manager Piper Davis' lieutenant, becoming very adapt ant stealing signs.
-He also hit .325 in 1998.
-The following year, he went 12-4 with a 3.45 ERA.
+He also hit .325 in 1998 (1948 or 58?).
+The following year, he went 12–4 with a 3.45 ERA.
 In 1950, as first baseman, he posted a .313 batting avg with balanced power (14 hrs, 17 triples and 14 doubles) and started at first base for the West squad in the 1950 All-Star game, getting a couple hits in 3 at-bats.